 Wayne County Detention Center is located in Wayne County, North Carolina and is the main jail for that area.
 Do you know someone locked up at Wayne County Detention Center?
 This site will tell you info about anything you might want to know about Wayne County Detention Center,like: How to locate an inmate.
 How to view Wayne County Detention Center mugshots.
 The jail’s phone number and address.
 Bail and how to get out of jail.
 Intake procedures and booking.
 Court records.
-And much much more…
+And much more…

 The prospect of getting arrested and going to jail is a scary prospect, not only for whoever is incarcerated, but also their family and friends.
-This guide is meant to give you information and tips that you’ll need to make going to jail less stressfull.
+This guide is meant to give you information and tips that you’ll need to make going to jail less stressful.
 If you have questions, please feel free to ask them, and also any tips or comments that could be beneficial to other people in the same situation will be much appreciated.

 Wayne County Detention Center